bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

 = x.x =
+- Added: history events can store text description with a more detailed explanation of the history item
+- Added: now logs failed login attempts for existing username.
+Uses the new text description to store more info, for example user agent and remote ip address (REMOTE_ADDR)
 - Fixed: box did not change height when clicking on occasions
-- Added: history events can not store plaintext with a more detailed explanation of the history item
-- Added: now logs failed login attempts.
-Only for accounts that exist for now.
+- Fixed: use on() instead of live() in JavaScript

 = 1.2 =
 - Fixed: Plugin name is included when plugins is activated or deactivated.
 Previosuly only folder name and name of php file was included.